Twin Perspectives

 Situated in Downtown LA (or ‘DTLA’), the Grand Central Market feels like something you’d find in NYC rather than LA.

 A resident of the city since 1917, and situated within a handsome beaux-arts building, this historic market brings together a blend of cuisines and cultures; overflowing with chatter, delicious aroma and flashing neon lights.
-It’s an irresistible place, offering unbelievable food and is an unmissable spot during your day trip to LA.
+It’s an irresistible place, offering unbelievable food and as such, a visit here is definitely an unmissable thing to do in LA.

 3. Visit the Last Bookstore